01 / threat model

 Devices & Operating Systems

 Software security means nothing when the hardware or OS is compromised.
 Most people can get most of the way there with full-disk encryption, a sane OS config, and not running random executables as root.
-That's already more than most do.

-VM isolationxendisposable VMscompartments
+VM isolationxendisposable VMs

 Mobile OS

-pixel onlyverified bootsandboxed appshardened alloc
+pixel onlyverified bootsandboxed apps

 Full Disk Encryption